mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 You should consider the following points when determining the most appropriate scheme for storing business and operational data:

-- Partition data by the way in which it is used and where it is accessed.
-For example, don't store log information and audit records in the same data store.
-Although both types of data are written sequentially, they have significantly different requirements (log records are dispensable and should not contain confidential information whereas audit records must be permanent and may contain sensitive data).
+- Separate data by the way in which it is used and how it is accessed.
+For example, don't store log information and business data in the same data store.
+These types of data have significantly different requirements patterns of access (log records are inherently sequential while business data is more likely to be random access).

 - Use a storage technology that is most appropriate to the data access pattern for each type of data item.
 For example, store formatted reports and documents in a document database such as [DocumentDB][DocumentDB], use a specialized solution such as [Azure Redis Cache][Azure-cache] for caching temporary data, or use [Azure Table Storage][Azure-Table-Storage] for holding information written and accessed sequentially such as log files.